Manitoba family law

 We are a well-regarded legal team that provides cooperative and/or collaborative representation to clients in Manitoba and surrounding communities.

-If you are looking to resolve your matter without the need for litigation, the lawyers at Visionary Law can assist with their extensive experience helping clients negotiate a cooperative, collaborative and equitable resolutions.
+If you are looking to resolve your family matter without the need for litigation, the divorce lawyers at Visionary Law can assist with their extensive experience helping clients negotiate a cooperative, collaborative and equitable resolutions.
 Family law files represent about 85% of our practice and we have a legal service delivery model that is unique.
 Want to know more about what makes us unique?
 Click Why Us.

 - Transparency by providing you access to your file 24/7 and regular updates on your file’s activity in real time